Gnathostoma spinigerum: Geographic range

-Although Gnathostoma spinigerum are considered endemic to Thailand, they are also found in many other countries of Southeast Asia.
-These nematode parasites have also been reported to be found in Japan, Australia, United States, and Mexico.
+Although G. spinigerum is considered endemic to Thailand, it is also found in many other countries of Southeast Asia.
+These nematode parasites have also been reported to be found in Japan and Australia.
 However, the incidence of infection is rarer outside the Asian continent.

 Habitat

-Gnathostoma spinigerum normally could be found in wet tropical environments.
+G. spinigerum normally can be found in wet tropical environments.
 Larvae can infect many classes of animals.
 Canine and feline species, and possibly pigs, are determined as the definitive hosts.
 In Japan, freshwater fishes, Ophicephalus argus and O. tadianus, are the most important vectors of human gnathostomiasis.
-In addition to freshwater fishes, domestic duck, Anas platyrhynchus and the domestic chicken Gallus gallus domesticus carry the parasite in Thailand.
+In addition to freshwater fishes, domestic duck, Anas platyrhynchus, and the domestic chicken, Gallus gallus domesticus, carry the parasite in Thailand.
+In Japan, natural hosts of G. spinigerum include 32 species of animals.